emilyjspencer/Notes/Testing_Frameworks/RSpec/README.md

 A double is a mock object that stands in for a real object in a test suite

 **What is the purpose of using doubles**

+Use a double as soon as another class/object is referred to in a class e.g.DockingStation - referring to a bike - use a double

+**Verifying doubles/instance doubles**

+Can be used to 'overcome the limitations of the London style of mocking', so to speak.
+An error will be thrown if the methods that are defined on the double, don't exist in the actual class Define an instance double by using the instance_double keyword

 **Creating doubles**